Fantasy Football Week 3: DeMarco Murray improving, but Rob Kelly shouldn't be in your lineup in latest injury report roundup

 Odell Beckham

 took another important step forward in his health this past week, and is not even listed on the final Week 3 injury report.
-He'll look to take advantage of an
+He'll look to take advantage of an Eagles secondary that could be missing a pair of safeties.

 - The Raiders'